piotrero00/entcalcpy/README.md

 ## Different lower bounds
 The lower bound can be computed using four different methods.
 The best lower bound gives ge_mixed_gr, for a trade-off between accuracy and speed of computation one should use ge_mixed_sm or gekppt with small k.
 For a quick, but not always tight bound one should use geppt.
 Below we present connections between lower bounds described in the entcalc paper and functions of the package.
 * **`geppt`** - lower bound 1 in the paper
 * **`gekppt`** - lower bound 2 in the paper
 * **`ge_mixed_sm`** - lower bound 3 in the paper
 * **`ge_mixed_gr`** - lower bound 4 in the paper
 ## ge_mixed_gr vs ge_mixed_ra_gr
 ge_mixed_gr and ge_mixed_sm as a first step computes a purification of the input state.
 They do it by so-called canonical purification. ge_mixed_ra_gr takes input state in the form of orthogonal decomposition.
-Thanks to it, it can compute lower-dimensional purification and compute lower boudnd more efficiently.
+Thanks to it, it can compute lower-dimensional purification and compute lower bound more efficiently.
- For example, if ge_mixed_gr takes n-qubit state as input, it must optimize over matrix with dimesnions $2^{2n}\times 2^{2n}$ matrices.
-If the state is rank-2, ge_mixed_ra_gr optimizes over matrix with dimesnions $2^{n+1}\times 2^{n+1}$.
+ For example, if ge_mixed_gr takes n-qubit state as input, it must optimize over matrix with dimensions $2^{2n}\times 2^{2n}$ matrices.
+If the state is rank-2, ge_mixed_ra_gr optimizes over matrix with dimensions $2^{n+1}\times 2^{n+1}$.
 Thanks to this, it can compute entanglement for more qubits and can make it much faster.
 ## Solvers
 entcalcpy can use two solvers: "SCS" and "MOSEK".
-"SCS" is installed when cvxpy is installed.
-For some problems, it may need a long time to find a solution.
-If the solution is not found within given iteration limit, it return message that the solution might be inaccurate.
-In that scenario, the result might be higher than a lower bound.
-If this happens, we recommend using "MOSEK".
-It is not a free solver, but one can use it for free for academic purposes.
+"SCS" is installed by default alongside cvxpy.
+For some complex problems, it may need a long time to find a solution.
+If the solution is not found within the given iteration limit, it returns a message indicating that the solution might be inaccurate.
+In that scenario, the result might be artificially higher than the true lower bound.

+If this happens, we highly recommend using "MOSEK".
+It is a commercial solver, but one can obtain a license for free for academic purposes.
 ## Issues
 If you find any issues, we encourage you to report them via GitHub or by emailing maspiotr00@gmail.com.
 ## Acknowledgment